 11. Yage: The New Purgatory – Jimmy Weiskopf – 2010

 A once student of modern history at Cambridge University, Jimmy Weiskopf dedicated 12 years to apprenticing in shamanic practices in Amazon rainforest.
 In this in-depth text, he presents a complex overview of the indigenous use of yage (the recipe of ayahuasca drunk in the Colombian Amazon).
-This sets the backdrop for his theories on how ayahuasca in the modern context fulfills cultural needs seeded by Western history.
-While sometimes repetitive, this book offers a fascinating look into the complex topic of ayahuasca’s movements from the Amazon to the Western world.
+This sets the backdrop for his theories on how ayahuasca in the modern context fulfills cultural needs seeded by Western history. this book offers a fascinating look into the complex topic of ayahuasca’s movements from the Amazon to the Western world.

 12. Ayahuasca, Ritual and Religion in Brazil – Beatriz Labate & Edward MacRae – 2010

 Ayahuasca has withstood and enjoyed a complex history in Brazil.
 The brew transcended the indigenous world into the middle classes of Brazil during the mid 20th century, initially through two religious groups that mix Judeo-Christian, indigenous Amazonian and African Spiritist elements.
 This anthropological edition translates some of the best Brazilian research on this topic into English.

 13. The World Ayahuasca Diaspora – Beatriz Labate, Clancy Cavnar, Alex Gearin – 2017